SpotlightKid/micropython-ftplib/README.md

 ## Testing FTP over TLS

-The `tests` directory contains the `pyftplib-server.py` script to start an FTP server, which is based on the [pyftplib] library for CPython and which supports FTP over TLS.
+The `tests` directory contains the `pyftplib-server.py` script to start an FTP server, which is based on the [pyftpdlib] library for CPython and which supports FTP over TLS.

 To run this script with TLS support enabled, you first need to create a server